zer0cache/matic-docs/docs/develop/ethereum-matic/pos/mapping-assets.md

 ### Introduction

-Mapping is necessary in order to transfer your assets to and from the Ethereum and Matic Network.
+Mapping is necessary in order to transfer your assets to and from the Ethereum and Polygon.

 - **The Root chain** :: refers to either Goerli or Ethereum Mainnet
-- **The Child chain** :: refers to either Matic Mumbai or Matic Matic Mainnet
+- **The Child chain** :: refers to either Polygon Mumbai or Polygon Mainnet

-If you already have your token contract deployed on the Root chain and want to move it to Child chain, then you should follow this walkthrough, but if you intend to deploy your contract on Matic Mainnet first, mint the tokens on the Child chain first and then move them back to the Root chain.
+If you already have your token contract deployed on the Root chain and want to move it to Child chain, then you should follow this walkthrough, but if you intend to deploy your contract on Polygon Mainnet first, mint the tokens on the Child chain first and then move them back to the Root chain.
 You should then follow this [guide](/docs/develop/ethereum-matic/mintable-assets).

 ## Standard Child Token